The Centre for Mediation provides civil and commercial mediation services to UCLan students and the local community of North West England.

 The Centre for Mediation enhances teaching and learning for students by giving them practical experience through the provision of the mediation services.
 The Centre encompasses the various mediation courses provided, such as LLB with Mediation, CPD courses, PSC courses and the Civil and Commerical Mediation Training Course.
 The Centre for Mediation was shortlised for Service of the Year in the UCLan Golden Roses 2016.

 Civil and Commerical Training course provided is Civil Mediation Council (CMC) approved and accredited and provides 40 CPD points.
-The next training dates for the course are:
+The next training dates for the course will be posted here shortly.

 What is the Mediation Clinic?